CobySoss/ScaWL/README.md

 2) Navigate to either the 2WL or 3WL directory, which ever version of ScaWL you want to use.

 3) Navigate to the file run_tests.sh.
-This is the lowest-level script file that launches the Scawl execuatable and contains the environment variables that the executable runs with.
-Make sure the LD_PRELOAD environment varable is pointing to the appropriate jemalloc library.
+This is the lowest-level script file that launches the Scawl executable and contains the environment variables that the executable runs with.
+Make sure the LD_PRELOAD environment variable is pointing to the appropriate jemalloc library.
 By default, it is pointing to the location it was located on the cluster ScaWL was tested on.

 4) Build the scawl executable using the following command: